HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 - U+002C COMMA (,)
   - If the bottommost character on the JSON nesting stack is U+007B LEFT CURLY BRACKET ({)
     - Emit the current input character as a character token.
-    - Switch to JSONTEXT object key name state.
+    - Switch to JSON object key name state.
   - Otherwise, if the bottommost character on the JSON nesting stack is U+005B LEFT SQUARE BRACKET ([)
     - Emit the current input character as a character token.
-    - Switch to JSONTEXT value state.
+    - Switch to JSON value state.
   - Otherwise
     - This is a bad-json parse error.
 Stop parsing.
-- U+007D LEFT CURLY BRACKET (})
+- U+007D RIGHT CURLY BRACKET (})
   - If the bottommost character on the JSON nesting stack is U+007B LEFT CURLY BRACKET ({)
     - Emit the current input character as a character token.
     - Pop the character off the JSON nesting stack.
-    - If the JSON nesting stack is empty, switch to JSONTEXT JSON finished state.
+    - If the JSON nesting stack is empty, switch to JSON JSON finished state.
   - Otherwise it is a bad-json parse error; Stop parsing.
 - U+005D RIGHT SQUARE BRACKET (])
   - If the bottommost character on the JSON nesting stack is U+005B LEFT SQUARE BRACKET ([)
     - Emit the current input character as a character token.
     - Pop the character off the JSON nesting stack.
-    - If the JSON nesting stack is empty, switch to JSONTEXT JSON finished state.
+    - If the JSON nesting stack is empty, switch to JSON JSON finished state.
   - Otherwise it is a bad-json parse error; Stop parsing.
 - Anything else
   - This is a bad-json parse error.

-##### 3.2.5.25) JSONTEXT keyword state
+##### 3.2.5.33) JSON keyword state

 Consume the next input character: